awsdocs/amazon-sagemaker-developer-guide/doc_source/automating-sagemaker-with-eventbridge.md

     }
   }
   ```
-+ Amazon SageMaker transform job state change
++ SageMaker transform job state change

-  Indicates a change in the status of a Amazon SageMaker batch transform job\.
+  Indicates a change in the status of a SageMaker batch transform job\.

   If the value of `TransformJobStatus` is `Failed`, the event contains the `FailureReason` field, which provides a description of why the training job failed\.